antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 7: Selecting experiments by using grid filtering**](_static/images/IntAnalysis_ChIPSeq_SelectLan1_profiles.png)

 4. In the *Tracks* panel on the right different annotation settings can be chosen.
 In Fig 8 we first adjusted the TranscriptView Annotation settings:  The *NIH Epigenome Roadmap* to 'all' and the *SuperEnhancers NB (George)* to 'on'.
-Next to the dropdown menus a toolset icon gives access to alternative displays of the information (e.g. a more detailed display for multiple cell lines can be chosen for the Epigenome Roadmap setting).
+Next to the dropdown menus a toolset icon gives access to alternative displays of the information (e.g. a more detailed display per cell line can be chosen for the NIH Epigenome Roadmap information in stead of the cell line aggregated information obtained with 'all').
-	An interesting feature of the center panel is the option to show the z-score of the expression data for each subgroup of a certain annotation track.
+	An interesting feature of the center panel is the option to show the z-score of the expression data of the chosen datatset for each subgroup of a certain annotation track.
 This is illusrated in our example by the separate z-scores for each INSS-stage: in the center panel, choose "dataset_track" in the *sample* drop-down menu and set *Select_a_express_track* to inss (5cat).
 Now click on the "redraw" button in the center panel for the changes to take effect.
 The buttons at the top of the page allow for a further exploration around the gene.
 Clicking three times the "zoom out 2x" button reveals more binding in front of the MYCN gene.

 	In the resulting figure the H3K4me3,H3K27me3 and H3K27ac profiles for the GATA3 location in LAN1 neuroblastoma cell lines are shown.
 Above the genome strand the different histone modifications are depicted.
 The annotated locations of the Neuroblastoma superenhancer reported by George et al are drawn as colored blocks underneath the genome strand.
 Furthermore, the epigenetic profiles of the NIH Epigenome Roadmap project are shown color coded for the chosen cell lines.